endlessm/godot-block-coding/addons/block_code/README.md

 5. **Run** the scene to see your Block Code scripts in action.
 Block Code scripts are attached to the BlockCode node's parent, and are saved to the scene.

+If you clone the plugin's git repository and open it in Godot, you will be presented with a block-built Pong game as an example.

 ## Current Status

-We are nearing our initial milestone where simple games can be created with blocks.
-This is a kind of MVP demo which will then let us figure out our next steps.

-Despite having an initial implementation we have many questions open for reconsideration including:
+Basic games can be created with this early prototype, but there is plenty of work ahead.

+We will now seek feedback from learners, educators and game makers, as well as revisit some of the technical architecture decisions.
+Open questions include:
 - Have we created a learner-friendy abstraction that is suitably aligned with Godot concepts?
 - What is the most appropriate way to attach block scripts to a project?
 - Should this be a plugin or an extension?
 - Should blocks generate GDScript or be dynamically executed?
-- etc.

 ## Development